BarGoldman/Ex3/README.md

 the implementation includes a class of graphs and a class of algorithms on graphs.

-This project is built on our previous Ex2 project: Design and implementation of directed and weighted graphs in Java. this program can create directional graphs and perform the following functions:
+This project is built on our previous Ex2 project: Design and implementation of directed and weighted graphs in Java. this program can lode directional graphs and perform the following functions:

 - **isConnected** - will returns true if and only if there is a valid path from each node to each other node
 - **shortestPathDist** - Computes the length of the shortest path between src to dest